-In this practical and challenging workshop delegates will be encouraged to test their assumptions about the way work is performed (including supply chain, manufacturing, retailing, park operations and the supply of products and services) and conduct a “root and branch” analysis of their own work stream areas using sophisticated techniques which will pave the way for a highly experiential look at the models of creativity and innovation available to them to shape and change their approaches to work via their teams and departments.
+In this practical and challenging course candidates will be encouraged to test their assumptions about the way work is performed (including supply chain, manufacturing, retailing, park operations and the supply of products and services).
+They will also conduct a “root and branch” analysis of their own work stream areas using sophisticated techniques, which will lead into a look at the models of creativity and innovation available to them.
+This will give them the confidence to apply novel approaches to work via their teams and departments.

-- Build a self-sustaining culture of innovation via a tool kit to promote and create innovative workstreams when back in your team potentially across multiple disciplines including the whole supply chain, manufacturing, retailing, park operations and the supply of products and services.
+- Build a self-sustaining culture of innovation, via a tool kit to promote and create innovative workstreams when back in your team and potentially across multiple disciplines including the whole supply chain, manufacturing, retailing, park operations and the supply of products and services.

 NCC Certificate of Achievement is provided on completion of this course and is CPD Accredited.